Sneed pours in 31, K-State snaps month-long skid 79-63

 Iowa State: Before tip-off, the Cyclones were locked into the eight versus nine seed matchup in the Big 12 Tournament.
 They seemed to know that because they showed a lack of motivation.

 Kansas State: This was the best the Wildcats have looked the entire conference season.
-They will need to play this well again in Kansas City to make a run and extend their season.
+They will need to play this well again in Kansas City to win a few in the conference tournament.

 UP NEXT